Fhack3r/Azure-AKS-Clusters-Recommendations-Extractor/README.md

 ## Acknowledgments

-This tool is created with ❤️ by Aviv Beniash.
+This tool is created with ❤️ by *Aviv Beniash*.